-which whole populations are exposed are to be identified, more detailed and longer-term studies will have to be made.
-Observations such as those of Eastcott (1956) and Stewart (1967) suggest that careful prosanimals by serial blood analyses etc. The relationship between man and his environment is immensely complex.
-For this and other reasons, epidemiological methods have, so far, only been successful in pointing to relatively potent carcinogens such as tobacco smoke or to industrial carcinogens to which only a relatively few people, who can be identified, are exposed.
-If weak carcinogens to pective studies of individuals and their environment from before birth until late in life may provide important information with regard to the causation of cancer.
+Table VI - Comparison of death rates from lung cancer in NZ-born whites and immigrants from UK exposed.
+If relatively weak carcinogens to which whole populations are exposed are to be identified, more detailed and longer-term studies will have to be made.
+Observations such as those of Eastcott (1956) and Stewart (1967) suggest that careful prospective studies of individuals and their environment from before birth until late in life may provide important information with regard to the causation of cancer.
 Eastcott (1956) reported that persons who migrated from Britain to New Zealand have a higher risk of developing lung cancer than native-born New Zealanders, despite similar genetic constitution and smoking habits.
-Furthermore, those who migrated after the age of 30 are at greater risk than those less than 30 at the time of migration. (see Table V).
+Furthermore, those who migrated after the age of 30 are at greater risk than those less than 30 at the time of migration (Table VI).
 Stewart (1967) showed that a proportion of cancers and leukaemias in young children are attributable to their exposure to ionizing radiation before birth.
 In most cases exposure was occasioned by the use of X-rays to measure the size and shape of the mother's pelvis.